yahoo/elide-doc/pages/guide/v5/16-performance.md

 ## Bespoke Field Sets

 By default JSON-API fetches every relationship in an entity unless a client restricts what it asks for through sparse fields.
 These relationship fetches result in extra database queries.
 It is recommended to either use GraphQL or educate clients to use sparse fields in JSON-API whenever possible.

+## AggregationDataStore Cache

+AggregationDataStore supports caching QueryEngine results.
+By default, a simple in-memory Caffeine-based cache is configured, with a size limit of 1024 entries, but you can provide your own implementation.

+For the cache to apply to a query, there are three requirements:
+ 1. The `AggregationDataStore` must be supplied with a cache implementation.
+ 2. The `QueryEngine` must support caching the table used in the query.
+    For example, with `SQLQueryEngine`, the table must be annotated with `@VersionQuery`.
+ 3. The query being executed doesn't have `bypassingCache` set.

+### With Spring Configuration

+Configuration property `elide.queryCacheMaximumEntries` controls the size of the default cache implementation.
+Setting the value to be zero or negative disables the cache.

+To provide your own cache implementation, inject it as a `com.yahoo.elide.datastores.aggregation.cache.Cache` bean.

+### With Standalone Configuration

+To control the size of the default cache implementation override `ElideStandaloneSettings.getQueryCacheMaximumEntries`.
+When the value is zero or negative the cache is disabled.

+To provide your own cache implementation, override `ElideStandaloneSettings.getQueryCache`.